awsdocs/aws-greengrass-developer-guide/doc_source/IoT-SDK.md

 # Install the AWS IoT Device SDK for Python<a name="IoT-SDK"></a>

 AWS IoT devices can use the AWS IoT Device SDK for Python to communicate with AWS IoT and AWS IoT Greengrass core devices \(using the Python programming language\)\.
-For more information, including requirements, see the AWS IoT Device SDK for Python SDK [ Readme](https://github.com/aws/aws-iot-device-sdk-python) on GitHub\.
+For more information, including requirements, see the AWS IoT Device SDK for Python [ Readme](https://github.com/aws/aws-iot-device-sdk-python) on GitHub\.

+In this step, you install the SDK and get the `basicDiscovery.py` sample function used by the simulated devices on your computer\.

-1. To install the SDK onto your computer, with all required components, choose your operating system:
+1. To install the SDK on your computer, with all required components, choose your operating system:

 ------
 #### [ Windows ]